senior-project-spai/platform/okd/README.md

 # OKD

-give execute privillege to all script in install folder

-chmod +x -R install

-then

-adjust value in setting.sh

-then

-install node or master folder
+## Installation
+Goto install folder and do as directed in Readme.

 credit: https://github.com/SubhakarKotta/okd-installation-centos